-We highly recommend DISH.
-In fact, we named DISH the best overall TV provider two years in a row because of its high channel count, industry-leading DVR, and three-year price guarantee.
+We highly recommend DISH Network.
+In fact, DISH is our Editor’s Choice for the best overall TV provider for the last three years due to its high channel count, industry-leading DVR, and three-year price guarantee.
+DISH is also our pick for the best TV provider for families, with tons of kids channels and excellent parental controls.

 Best satellite TV providers

-For more in-depth information, our DISH vs. DIRECTV guide goes into everything from DVRs to installation to internet bundles.
+For a more in-depth comparison of satellite TV providers, read our DISH vs. DIRECTV guide, which covers everything from DVRs to installation to internet bundles.

 Best overall: DISH Network